Fantastic Four (comic book): United Kingdom

-British publication of the series began in the black and white anthology title Mystic in the 1960s.
+British publication of the series began sporadically appearing in the black and white anthology title Mystic in the 1960s.
+It began to appear regularly in Wham! from 1966 to 1968, then Smash! in 1968 and 1969, both titles published by Odhams Press.
 In 1972, the Fantastic Four's adventures were published starting with issue 1 of the US comic in Mighty World of Marvel alongside Spider-Man and Hulk reprints when Marvel Comics began its imprint Marvel UK.
-In 1976 the feature was moved to Marvel UK's The Titans to revive flagging sales, starting with issue #27.
+In 1976 the feature was moved to star in Marvel UK's The Titans, in an attempt to revive flagging sales, starting with issue #27.
 But after just a few months the feature was removed from The Titans (replaced by The Avengers) to form part of the line up of the new Captain Britain Weekly for its first issue in October 1976.
 After the demise of Captain Britain Weekly the FF went with Captain Britain into the merged Super Spider-man and Captain Britain Weekly in July 1977.
 A few months after the merger a new title The Complete Fantastic Four was launched in September 1977 starting with the story from the US Fantastic Four #133.
 Unusually The Complete Fantastic Four reprinted an entire issue of the US publication at a time when stories were always broken up into several installments.
-As a backup strip it started serializing the FF's adventures from US Fantastic Four 1, but this was replaced by The Invaders towards the end of the run.
+As a backup strip it started serializing the FF's adventures from US Fantastic Four #1, but this was replaced by The Invaders towards the end of the run.
 In 1978 that series merged into Mighty World Of Marvel returning the FF to their original home alongside the Hulk.
 Their last adventure in that title was issue 329, when they were moved out so that the comic could be relaunched as Marvel Comic in early 1979.
 Their adventures briefly moved back into Spider-Man Comic before stopping shortly after John Byrne took over pencilling chores on the strip.
-In March 1980 Marvel UK launched the Fantastic Four Pocketbook reprinting Lee and Kirby stories.